mrd3vil403/ThorScan/README.md

 ## About
 ThorScan is used to collect port scan through on the network and using fast thread.
-ThorScan offers scanning for a variety of protocols, including TCP, DNS, HTTP, SSL etc. With powerful and flexible threading, ThorScan can be used to model all kinds of security checks.
+ThorScan offers scanning for a variety of protocols, including TCP, DNS, HTTP, SSL etc. With powerful and flexible threading.

 ![Logo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSOdGAHfaZTgl7uwW4wlOyS6H5btpGQd3XYew&usqp=CAU)